kwonus/AV-Engine/README.md

 **Figure 4-1**: Initial availability of AV-Console is in Q1/2024 [revision #4214; this console-app is a build-it-yourself release]

-I plan to release AV-Bible (Windows desktop [WPF] application) in the Microsoft Store in the second quarter of 2024.
-That release will gut the existing search engine of AV-Bible-2021.
-A refactored AV-Bible-2024 will include a fully functional implementation of AVX-Framework.
-Figure 4-2, identifies this an additional release expected after AV-Bible-2024 becomes available in Q2.
+AV-Bible (Windows desktop [WPF] application) will be available in the Microsoft Store before the end of 2024.
+That release will gut the existing search engine of AV-Bible-2021 (pre-release MSI version is available now, upon request).
+The refactored 2024 version of AV-Bible-2024 includes a fully functional implementation of AVX-Framework.
+Figure 4-2, identifies the roadmap of releases release for 2024 and 2025.

 ![](AVX-Roadmap-2024.png)

-**Figure 4-2**: Deployment Roadmap for AV-Bible and related artifacts in CY2024  [revision #4214]
+**Figure 4-2**: Deployment Roadmap for AV-Bible and related artifacts in CY2024 and CY2025 [revision #4616]

 ### Implementation Status

 All blue boxes are DLL libraries.
-Green boxes represent applications.
-Work will commence on the dark-gray boxes some time after AV-Bible-2024 is deployed to the Microsoft Store.
-It's helpful to have this pic as a roadmap.
-As you can see, AVX-Framework is a dependency for all apps on the architectural roadmap.
+AV-Bible-2024, the Green box), will be released first.
+Shortly following that, the AV-Bible addin for Microsoft Word will be released (the two dark-gray boxes work together to provide search and reference capability directly inside of Microsoft Word.
+These two executables work in tandem to provide this functionality).
+AV-Bible-We is not expected to be released until late 2025.

 All source-code can be found at https://github.com/kwonus.